KendallDoesCoding/mogul-christmas/README.md

 Make sure you check it out.

 # Versions & Previews
-For updates on the website, we've written it as **Version** and for updates on Github we've written it as a **Release**, for Releases, we've provided a complete change log.
+For updates on the website, we've written it as Version and for updates on Github we've written it as a Release, for Releases, we've provided a complete change log.

 **Version 1.0**